-In light of recent news about sacking trainee pilots and Warrant Officers on the Long Service List a recent parliamentary answer offers a good contrast.
+In light of recent news about sacking trainee pilots and Warrant Officers on the Long Service List, a recent parliamentary answer offers good contrast.

 Angus Robertson, the SNP Member of Parliament for Moray asked the following question,

 To ask the Secretary of State for Defence how many (a) press officers, (b) internal communications officers, (c) external communications officers, (d) communications strategy officers and (e) other positions with a communications remit were employed by (i) his Department, (ii) its agencies and (iii) each other non-departmental public body sponsored by his Department on the most recent date for which figures are available.

 The answer was pretty surprising, or not, depending on how cynical you are.

 Communication of defence is important to support the reputation of the armed forces, understanding of military operations and other activities and to support recruitment.
 These figures include both military and civilian posts throughout Defence, including armed forces’ commands and operational theatres.
 Savings have been made across the communications area during the course of the current financial year and further substantial reductions are planned.
 The latest figures for the numbers involved in specialist communications roles are for financial year 2009-10 and were produced in support of a Cabinet Office led exercise to capture such information across Government.
 They are as follows:

 |Internal communications officers||52||8||0|

 |External communications officers||365||26||0|

 The answer of course failed to provide a total, they never do when questions like this are asked, perhaps the MoD think no one will notice or be bothered to add up.

 Leaving aside the trading funds like the Met Office or DSTL and the NDPB’s, the MoD has a grand total of 697 personnel (likely a mix of military and civil servants) engaged in communication activities.